9 Experiments

 0.3397746 0.4510603

-The coefficient on incentive tells us the difference in the probability of seeing one’s test result between those who received the incentive and those who did not.
-This is the same result you would get from the G-computation estimate using the avg_comparisons() function.
-The benefit of this function is that it allows us to easily report heteroskedasticity-consistent (or other robust) standard errors:
+The coefficient associated to the incentive variable shows the difference in the predicted probability of seeking one’s test result, between those who received the incentive and those who did not.
+This result is identical to what we would obtain via G-computation, using the avg_comparisons() function.1 One benefit of using this function instead of looking at individual coefficients, is that the vcov argument allows us to easily report heteroskedasticity-consistent, robust, or clustered standard errors.2

 avg_comparisons(mod,